The Square range

 Square customer reviews

-On the whole, Square scores well on Trustpilot, with a rating of 3.9 stars out of 5, based on 1,794 reviews.
-This is considered a “great” rating overall.
+On the whole, Square scores well on Trustpilot, with a rating of 4.1 stars out of 5, based on over 2,000 reviews.
+This is considered a “great” rating overall (updated August 2023).

 A total of 82% of Square customers gave it an “excellent” rating, with positive comments focusing on the ease of use, low cost and efficient customer service.
 However, other customer reviews reported poor customer service, delivery delays and issues with accounts being deactivated without warning.

-The Square point-of-sale app scores 4.8 stars out of 5 on the App Store, based on more than 300,000 ratings.
+The Square point-of-sale app scores 4.8 stars out of 5 on the App Store, based on more than 9,000 ratings (updated August 2023).

 Frequently asked questions